cdklabs/construct-hub/API.md

 public addDLQMetricToDashboard(name: string, deadLetterQueue: IQueue, reDriveFunction?: IFunction): void
 ```

-Adds widgets to on-call dashboard with link to the dashboard and number of visible messages.
+Adds widgets to overview dashboard with link to the dashboard and number of visible messages.

 ###### `name`<sup>Required</sup> <a name="name" id="construct-hub.IOverviewDashboard.addDLQMetricToDashboard.parameter.name"></a>